-"Cross-national research is valuable, even indispensable, for establishing the validity of interpretations derived from single-nation studies.
-In no other way can we be certain that what we believe to be social-structural regularities are not merely particularities, the product of some limited set of historical or cultural or political circumstances".
-Kohn (1987: 713)
+'Cross-national research is valuable, even indispensable, for establishing the validity of interpretations derived from single-nation studies.
+In no other way can we be certain that what we believe to be social-structural regularities are not merely particularities, the product of some limited set of historical or cultural or political circumstances.'
+(Kohn 1987: 713)

-We are frequently asked why Young Lives is conducting research in four countries, and why specifically Ethiopia, India (in the states of Andhra Pradesh and Telangana), Peru and Vietnam.
-This short paper attempts to answer these questions (and can to be read in conjunction with a second paper, 'What can longitudinal research tell us about children's life-chances?' which sets out the case for long-term cohort research).
+We are often asked why Young Lives is conducting research in four countries, and why specifically Ethiopia, India (the states of Andhra Pradesh and Telangana), Peru and Vietnam.
+This section attempts to answer these questions.